testdrive-profiling-master/testdrive-profiling-master.github.io/wiki/Installation.md

 Depending on the anti-virus program, you may be asked to check the Internet connection, so if you have an anti-virus program installed, do not leave your desk and allow an Internet connection on every installation steps.

 ### 4. Confirmation of installation
-In order to check whether the installation was successful, please reboot and check if the command is executed normally.
+In order to check whether the installation was successful, please reboot and check if the command can be executed normally.
 `ls`
 `gcc`
 `make`